Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

-You can show us your booking confirmation either printed out or on your mobile device.
-Without it we will be unable to grant admission.
+You can show us your booking confirmation either printed out or on your mobile device, or we can find your booking on our system at the Welcome Desk.

-I’ve booked a time slot but forgotten to bring my memberships card, will you let me in?
+I’ve booked a ticket but forgotten to bring my memberships card, will you let me in?

 If you are an Annual Ticket holder or a Friends Member, we will try our best to locate you on our membership database so that we can admit you.

 If you forgot to bring your Art Pass or Museums Association card you will be charged the full price for your visit at the Welcome Desk.